← Back to all projects

 Outcome

-Ran the experiment with 10 participants and achieved statistically significant improvement in brainwave regulation across rounds.
-Players got competitive, found their own strategies, and genuinely enjoyed the experience — even wearing unfamiliar EEG equipment.
-The per-round feedback system was the key driver of progressive improvement.
+Ran the experiment with 10 participants and measured statistically significant improvement in brainwave self-regulation across rounds.
+Players got competitive, found their own strategies, and stayed engaged — even wearing unfamiliar EEG equipment.
+The per-round feedback loop was the key driver of progressive improvement.

 What I Learned